 Who is Peter Trudsø?

-Peter Trudsø is a highly specialised defence lawyer.
+Peter Trudsø is a highly specialised defence lawyer with right of audience before the Danish Supreme Court.
 He conducts all types of criminal cases, including white-collar crime cases, cases involving homicide, violence and drug crime.

 In the following you can read about the most important tasks of your counsel.